CityVibes/RxAnnotations/README.md

 `@Singleton` Creates, well...singleton of annotated class.

-In order to produce Observables and Singles class has to be annoted as `@RxClass`.
+In order to produce Observables and Singles class has to be annotated as `@RxClass`.

 Code generated from above annotation could be referenced in old way and as observables or singles.